insooth/insooth.github.io/tagged-lambda-injection.md

 // static_assert(tag_matcher<Foo, box<Foo, F>>::value);  // OK
 ```

-From the `unbox` perspective the needle, `Tag`, has to be stored in the `tag_matcher` in the parameter `T` before passing the matcher to `find_in_if`.
-In order to make that (i.e. partial application of a type constructor, where type constructor is a classs template) we will wrap tag matcher in the `matcher` abstraction that consumes `Tag`, and exposes `apply` alias template that performs the rest of the application.
+From the `unbox` perspective the needle, `Tag`, has to be stored in the `tag_matcher` as the parameter `T` before passing the matcher to `find_in_if`.
+In order to make that (i.e. to do a partial application of a type constructor, where type constructor is a class template) we will wrap `tag_matcher` in the `matcher` abstraction that consumes `Tag`, and exposes `apply` alias template that performs the rest of the application.

 ```c++
 template<class Tag>